zanedevault/zanedevault.github.io/dev-notes/react/index.md

 [_additional details_](./context-details.md)

+_Additional Note:_ There is also a common pattern where you create a custom hook in the `context/UserContext.jsx` file that helps with error prevention, future proofing and other things.
+See the Claude chat titled [React Router State Preservation Strategies](https://claude.ai/chat/d19ade90-4a3e-477a-bf07-cfe5ba97213f) for additional details.

 Here's a simple reference breakdown of the three key parts of React Context, with code examples:

 1. **Context Container**